mbaumer/us_hep_funding/docs/_states/FL.md

 [Back to top](#top)
 ## FL-21 -- Rep. Lois Frankel (D) -- [Wikipedia](https://en.wikipedia.org/wiki/FL-21)
 ### Committees
-Lois Frankel is the #7 Republican on the House Appropriations Subcommittee on Energy and Water Development
+Lois Frankel is the #7 Democrat on the House Appropriations Subcommittee on Energy and Water Development

-Lois Frankel is the #23 Republican on the House Committee on Appropriations
+Lois Frankel is the #23 Democrat on the House Committee on Appropriations

 ### HEP Grants
 ```